fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 The process by which you would make a payment from a lightning wallet into a Fedimint wallet is a simplified case of paying from Mint 2 to Mint 1.

-If Bob had a lightning wallet instead of "buying a pre-image" in step 3, he would have skipped directly to step 4 and paid Lightning Gateway A himself.
+If Bob had a lightning wallet, instead of "buying a pre-image" in step 3, he would have skipped directly to step 4 and paid Lightning Gateway A himself.

 There would also have been no requirement for step 7.

 ### Lightning Routing

-You may be thinking - hang on if I can receive lightning payments and send lightning payments can I route lightning payments.
+You may be thinking - hang on if I can receive lightning payments and send lightning payments can I route lightning payments?

 The answer is yes, sort of.